squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 == Does Squid support SSL/HTTPS/TLS? ==

-As of version 2.5, Squid can terminate SSL connections.
+Squid-2.5 and later can terminate SSL connections.
 This is perhaps only useful in a surrogate (http accelerator) configuration.
 You must run configure with ''--enable-ssl''.
-See ''https_port'' in squid.conf for more information.
+See ''SquidConf:https_port'' in squid.conf for more information.

 Squid also supports these encrypted protocols by "tunneling" traffic between clients and servers.
 In this case, Squid can relay the encrypted bits between a client and a server.

 Normally, when your browser comes across an ''https'' URL, it does one of two things: